iackov/sp-mystem/README.md

 END: See you soon..

-DOCKER IMAGE: Coming Soon... one two days...
+DOCKER IMAGE and executable Releases for Windows and Linux: Coming Soon... now - really!